phorton1/Arduino-theClock3/docs/build.md

 There should be about **1/2 mm of play** for the Top Tube to move back and forth aginst the Front and Rear bearings.

-Finally we just have to get the **M3x45mm bolt** through the Pendulum, Spacers, and into the Cam.
+Finally we just have to *screw* the **M3x45mm bolt** through the Pendulum, Spacers, and into the Cam.

 - **Align the holes** in the *Pendulum, Keyed Spacers, and Cam* so that they are lined up when the pendulum is hanging **straight down**.